AdamWongCH/analytics-thinking/1-Introduction/lab/README.md

 ## Objective

-In this lab, you will learn how to:
+In this lab, you will:

 * Explore raw data
 * Transform it into information